iamvyas/Smart-Order-Processing-System/README.md

 # Smart-Order-Processing-System
-A modular microservices system for managing e-commerce orders with real-time updates and background task handling.
+A modular microservices system for managing e-commerce orders with real-time updates and background task handling using Springboot.